TizianaAndreaOrlando/TizianaAndreaOrlando/README.md

 -Improve my Python skills.

--To deep dive into the programming world and find out what I really pation me
+-To deep dive into the programming world and find out my passions.

 ### Contact me